How to Turn On and Use Smart Lock On Android

 Tap on Add Trusted Places

-- • Initiate Google Maps app on the Android phone.
+- • Initiate the Google Maps app on the Android phone.
 Make sure the Internet and GPS are on.

 - • Pick a place.